 One of the laudable qualities of this coffee is the excellent packaging.
 The black and sleek package with the bold lettering indeed catches attention.
 Meanwhile, it tastes very flavorful and true to what it advertises.
 We rate Jungle Costa Rican Coffee Beans with four and a half stars out of five.

 Camano Island Coffee Roasters takes pride in being an ethical and fairly traded coffee brand.
 The beans are grown organically, ensuring farmer and product safety.
-It is also grown in such a way that protects animal habitat and soil preservation.
+It is also grown in such a way that protects animal habitats and soil preservation.
 The Papua New Guinea Medium Roast blend, as its name suggests, is sourced from the Papua New Guinea Highlands.
 Said beans were imported from the Jamaica Blue Mountain region and first planted in Wau in the 1930s.
 Aside from the aforementioned, it is also USDA Certified Organic and shade grown.

-6. Two Volcanoes Espresso Coffee Beans, Guatemala Dark Roast Espresso Blend
+#6.
+Two Volcanoes Espresso Coffee

 The coffee has an amazing aroma.
 It is also very flavorful and the bitterness is just right.
 However, we found it a little too oily for our liking.
 Because of this we rate Two Volcanoes Espress Coffee Beans with three and a half stars.

 #7.
 Cafe Altura Ground Organic Coffee

 Café Altura was established in 1980 in Ventura, California.
 The beans are sourced from the district of Villa Rica – Pasco, Peru.
 Aside from fresh ground coffee, said company is also known for their whole bean coffee, canned coffee, instant coffee and mountain water decaf.
 The Café Altura Ground Organic Coffee is sold in eight flavors namely: dark roast, dark roast decaf, fair trade dark blend, fair trade classic roast, house blend, French roast, regular roast and regular roast decaf.
 Café Altura brands their coffee as a biodynamic coffee.
-It is called biodynamic because the coffee farmers taken into account the biodiversity surrounding the farm.
+It is called biodynamic because the coffee farmers take into account the biodiversity surrounding the farm.

 The main emphasis of this type of farming is sustainability of the method.
 As the blend’s name suggests, it is organic and shade-grown.

 As mentioned earlier, the beans are grown and sourced in Peru.
 They are planted at an altitude of 1,550 meters.
 The coffee bean varieties currently available are: Typica, Caturra, Catimor, Catuai and Bourbon.
 All are grown in clay mineral soil.
 After harvest, the beans are fully washed and dried in the sun.
-These are then roasted in an organic certified roasting facility located in Ventura, California before packed into carefully sealed packages.
+These are then roasted in an organic certified roasting facility located in Ventura, California before being packed into carefully sealed packages.

 The regular roast from this brand comes out very smooth and flavorful.
 It also has no bitter or burnt taste.
 The product is also excellently presented in a very neat and nice vacuum packaging.
 Because of this, the Café Altura Ground Organic Coffee deserves four stars out of five.

 #8.
-Coffee Bean Direct Dark Ethiopian Yirgacheffe, Organic Fair Trade Whole Bean Coffee
+Coffee Bean Direct Dark Ethiopian Yirgacheffe

 Ethiopian Yirgacheffe is a light roast, medium-acidity and smooth-body coffee.
 We noted hints of fruity after taste.
 However, we also noted a bit of a sour smell.
-Because of this we give Ethiopian Yirgacheffe with four out of five stars.
+Because of this we give Ethiopian Yirgacheffe four out of five stars.

 The Bean Coffee Company utilizes 100% Arabica organic coffee beans certified organic by the California Certified Organic Farmers (CCOF) and United States Department of Agriculture (USDA).
 The company was established in 2007 in Southern California.